 Applying to to the Auxiliares Program: How to Apply to be a Language Assistant in Spain

-Six years ago, I began researching a way to make it back to Spain.
-I was a senior at the University of Iowa, finishing a degree in journalism and “how the hell do I get abroad.”
+Nine years ago, I began researching a way to make it back to Spain.
+I was a senior at the University of Iowa, finishing a degree in journalism and minoring in the inter-disciplinary “how the hell do I get abroad.”

-Fast-forwarding to the present day, I’m sitting in the sunlight basking into my apartment on the fifth floor with a café con leche.
+Fast-forwarding to the present day, I’m sitting in the sunlight basking into my new home with a café con leche.
 My one goal post-college was to move abroad, and thankfully the North American Language and Culture Assistants gave me a visa, a job and the ability to make Spain my hogar dulce hogar.
+And since it began nearly a decade ago, loads more teaching programs in Spain have begun.

 Remember Mike?
 He wrote about his intention to start a new life in Spain through the same program, and has gladly shared his experience of tackling the application process.

-Well, the application period for the Auxiliares de conversaciones extranjeros en España finally opened up on January 10th.
-It seemed as though each day approaching the 10th would just creep by.
+Well, the application period for the Auxiliares de conversaciones extranjeros en España finally opened up.
 However, I felt that I was going into this application process basically blind.
 All I really knew is that I had to login to Profex (the application system they use), and upload documents.
 Everything I had read of various blogs and forums said that you should apply AS QUICKLY AS POSSIBLE!
 Basically, once someone applies they are assigned a number, and then once the application has been approved, placements in regions and schools are given out in the order of the application received.
 First preference being given to those who are renewing their current placements.

 The website has a program manual that outlines the application process and a Profex manual that detailed each screen on Profex and how to navigate the page.
 Once I was actually in the process of applying, these documents were actually very helpful.
 I was able to begin working on the list of documents on the website which needed to be submitted for the application: